gicentre/litvis/documents/tutorials/introduction/intro1.md

 For example, have a look at this document in either the [Atom](https://atom.io) or [VS Code](https://code.visualstudio.com) editor making sure to select the preview panel to see the formatted output.

 But litvis is more than a markdown editor for text.
-You can also write, edit and debug code for creating visualizations; render those visualization directly in your litvis document; arrange alternative visualization designs in _branches_; and validate the text in your litvis documents with _narrtive schemas_.
+You can also write, edit and debug code for creating visualizations; render those visualization directly in your litvis document; arrange alternative visualization designs in _branches_; and validate the text in your litvis documents with _narrative schemas_.
 We will look at each of these in turn.

 ## Providing a visualization specification